Chingu-cohorts/voyage-wiki-chgmgt/Resources-FAQ.md

 ### What Should a Team Do First?

 A careful review of the emails and Medium articles for the current Voyage is the best starting point.
-Next, look at the contents of this wiki, and then discuss [Section 03.Establishing the Team](https://github.com/Chingu-cohorts/voyage-wiki/wiki/Section-03.-Establishing-the-Team) with the project team.
+Next, look at the contents of this wiki, and then discuss Section [Establishing the Team](ProjSetup-Establishing-the-Team) with the project team.

 ### Are Soft Skills Important?